acrolinx/acrolinx-sidebar-demo-java/README.md

 This license is only meant for demonstration and developing purposes.
 Once you finished your integration you'll have to get a license for your integration from Acrolinx.

-Please note that this is a SDK and demo project for Java Applications.
+Please note that this is a demo project for Java Applications using the Sidebar Java SDK.
 Acrolinx offers different other SDKs for developing integrations that might suit your purposes better.

 Before you start developing your own integration, you might benefit from looking into the samples given within the demo folder.